Home

 The washer fluid helps the windshield wipers:

-The windshield wiper fluid warning light isn’t something as serious as other dashboard lights (e.g., Check Engine Light), but you shouldn’t ignore it either.
-This is because a clean windshield is necessary for good visibility to avoid road accidents.
+The low washer light isn’t as serious as other dashboard warning lights (e.g., Check Engine Light), but you shouldn’t ignore it either.
+A clean windshield is necessary for good visibility to avoid road accidents.

-Now you know what this warning light means, let’s get to the causes behind it.
+Now you know what this dashboard light means, let’s get to the causes behind it.

-3 Reasons Your Windshield Wiper Fluid Light Is Activated
+3 Reasons Your Windshield Wiper Fluid Light Is On

-The factors behind a windshield wiper fluid light generally relate to the washer fluid reservoir, the washer fluid level sensor, or the electrical connection to it.
+The factors behind a lit windshield wiper fluid light generally relate to the washer fluid reservoir, the washer fluid level sensor, or its electrical connections.
 We’ll cover them here.

 1. Low Fluid Levels